Africanis: History

-Africa's indigenous dogs may be descended from ancient Egyptian dogs found throughout the Nile Delta around 5,900 years ago.
+Africa's indigenous dogs descended from ancient Egyptian dogs found throughout the Nile Delta around 5,900 years ago.
 It is believed the descendants of these dogs spread throughout Africa with tribal movements, first throughout the Sahara and finally reaching southern Africa around the 6th century AD.

-The Africanis has almost always been attached to human settlements in southern Africa.
-The dogs could have been used to help herd sheep, goats and cattle, guard against predators and help their human companions in the hunt.
-The Africanis has been known by a number of names.
-These include the Bantu dog, Kasi dog, umbwa wa ki-shenzi ("traditional dog" in Kiswahili, the Khoekhoe dog, the Tswana dog and the Zulu dog.
-Other local names include Sica, Isiqha, Ixhalaga, Ixalagha, Isigola, I-Twina and Itiwina.
-In older texts the potentially offensive terms 'kaffir dog', 'kaffir brak' or 'kraal dog' were also used.
+The Africanis has always been attached to human settlements in southern Africa.
+The dogs have been used to help herd sheep, goats and cattle, guard against predators and help their human companions in the hunt.
+The Africanis is known by a number of names.
+These include the Kasi dog, umbwa wa ki-tamaduni ("traditional dog" in Kiswahili), the Khoikhoi dog, the Tswana dog and the Zulu dog.
+Other local names include Sica, Isiqha, umhuqa, umgodoyi, Ixhalaga, Ixalagha, Isigola, I-Twina, and Itiwina.

 While generally looked down upon by European settlers who preferred their imported dog breeds, the Africanis was held in higher esteem by Europeans in Africa than the Indian pariah dog was in India.

-In recent times efforts have been made to protect, preserve and promote these dogs, and prevent them from being split into a number of different breeds based upon different distinguishing physical features.
-In South Africa, a society has been established to preserve the Africanis, the Africanis Society of Southern Africa.
+Efforts have been made to protect, preserve and promote these dogs, and prevent them from being split into a number of different breeds based upon different distinguishing physical features.
+In South Africa, a society was established in 1998 to preserve the Africanis, the Africanis Society of Southern Africa.

+The name Africanis is a portmanteau of the words "Africa" and "canis".